Introjection (Neon Genesis Evangelion): Writing

-In the previous episode "Ambivalence", Toji Suzuhara is injured in the clash with Bardiel, and in "Introjection", he is depicted in a hospital room with an amputated left leg.
-The indication was not in the storyboard, but was given only at the animation stage.
-Anno originally wanted to kill Toji but during the production of the series, he promised his friend Toshimichi Ōtsuki, a representative of King Records, not to kill minor characters.
 The second half of the series suffered from a tight schedule and production delays, and staff deviated from the original plans.
-Episodes were delivered at the last minute and the series' broadcaster TV Tokyo could not check them before airing.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.
+The disastrous production schedule drastically reduced the number of available animation cels, leading to a corresponding decline in animation quality and provoking disagreements among the series' staff.
+Since the episodes were delivered at the last minute, the series' broadcaster TV Tokyo could not check them before airing.
 "Introjection" increases the show's violence, including a bloody fight in which an Eva unit eats Zeruel.
 According to writer Virginie Nebbia, Anno had earlier used this strategy for his previous anime series Nadia: The Secret of Blue Water, but for Evangelion it was only partially the result of the authors' will.
+The staff had planned to animate a large-scale battle for the finale, but around "Introjection" they realized that they could no longer animate action scenes.
+Gainax therefore had to choose between telling the story through dialogue alone or presenting it with recycled, low-quality footage.
+Gainax's goal was to achieve the greatest possible effect with the least possible effort.
 Despite difficulties caused by the timing and the departure of some staff members, the staff of the series produced work of a certain quality until "Introjection".
 According to Anno, the staff still worked together for the installment.
-Anno compared the episode's production to a live concert in which the staff did what they thought "was best for the moment", saying: "we give top priority to cost performance".
+"Introjection" therefore became the last battle the staff animated with virtually all of its remaining resources.
+Around the same time, Anno also decided how to end the series.
+Anno compared the episode's production to a live concert in which the staff did what they thought "was best for the moment", saying, "We give top priority to cost performance".
 According to Evangelion assistant director Kazuya Tsurumaki, the episode reflects Anno's writing style, which is deductive rather than inductive; Anno does not have the final destination in mind, except vaguely, but gradually chooses the path to take.